SimonHansul/DEBBase.jl/README.md

 - `ODEProblem` depends on `NewDEB!` instead of `DEB!`. <br>
 - Exchanged `deb::AbstractParams` with `deb::NewDEBParams` in the function signature

-The last step is optional - `AbstractParams` would also work, but specifiying the type is useful to add more methods to `simulator`.
+The last step is optional - `AbstractParams` would also work, but specifiying the type is useful to add more methods to `DEBBase.simulator`.
-You might have many versions of `simulator` which all evaluate different parameter objects.
+You might have many versions of `DEBBase.simulator` which all evaluate different parameter objects.

 ### Tips on re-defining functions

 A useful Julia function is `less()`, which prints the definition of a function.
 So you can for example use `less(DEBBase.DEB!)` to print the definition of the ODE system as given in the base model.
-Similarly, you can use `@less simulator(glb, deb)` to get the body for a specific method of `simulator` (depending on the type of `glb` and `deb`). <br>
+Similarly, you can use `@less DEBBase.simulator(glb, deb)` to get the body for a specific method of `DEBBase.simulator` (depending on the type of `glb` and `deb`). <br>
 Alternatively, most IDEs also have functions to navigate to the definition of a symbol (e.g. `Ctrl+Alt+Click` in VSCode - does not seem to always work well for functions defined in packages).